 Leslie Bofill, Professor

-I have thoroughly enjoyed designing and facilitating courses in VIU’s online TESOL program.
+I have thoroughly enjoyed designing and facilitating courses in FXUA’s online TESOL program.
 As faculty, we are encouraged to use various teaching methods and tools to deliver and facilitate students’ knowledge.
 It is both challenging and empowering to know that what is expected from you is the best possible learning environment students can receive.
 It forces me to work harder to build engaging, interactive, content that is based on the important research and concepts of our field.